Samuel Vaughan: Maine

 Vaughan also spent time in Hallowell, Maine, meeting up with William Hazlitt there in the winter of 1784–5.
 Sarah Vaughan had inherited property on the Kennebec River, from her father, who was a "Kennebeck Proprietor", and also a congregationalist supporter of the Brattle Square Church.
 Two of the Vaughan sons (Benjamin and Charles) settled there, and another (John, a business partner of Robert Morris) at Philadelphia.
 Samuel Vaughan in fact intended a religious project in the area, which was put in the hands of Charles, who became a "Kennebeck Proprietor"; but the original aim became muted as Charles's lack of business acumen showed through.

 Later life

-In 1790 Vaughan attended the funeral of his friend Benjamin Franklin.
-Shortly afterwards he returned to London.
-In 1792 he went to Paris to attend debates of the National Assembly.
-In 1795 he bought the "Vaughan portrait", one of many portraits of Washington by Gilbert Stuart.
+In 1790, Vaughan attended the funeral of his friend Benjamin Franklin.
+Shortly after, he returned to London.
+In 1792, he went to Paris to attend debates of the National Assembly.
+In 1795, he bought the Vaughan portrait, one of many portraits of George Washington by Gilbert Stuart.

+Death

-Vaughan died in Hackney, in 1802.
+Vaughan died in Hackney in Middlesex, England, in 1802.